pegros/PEG_LIST/help/sfpegMergeUtl.md

 }
 ```

-Specific Org records may then be added to the configuration (e.g. the Knowledge Articles or FSC Reciprocal Roles in the example below).<br/>
+Specific Org records may then be added to the configuration (e.g. the Knowledge Articles or FSC Reciprocal Roles
+in the example below).

 ![Custom Merge Tokens List](/media/sfpegMergeConfiguration.png)

-The configuration of it is quite simple.<br/>
+The configuration of it is quite simple.
 ![Custom Merge Token Configuration](/media/sfpegMergeConfigExample.png)

 In this example, roles may be referenced in creation actions with the `{{{ROLE.<SourceSystemId__c>}}}` keyword.